Notice

 ½ cup Greek yogurt

-Avoid dairy when able or limit to 4-6 ounces per day.
+Limit dairy to 4-6 ounces per day.
 When you choose it remember to take phosphorus binders.

 Bagel or toast